 Mom’s Notes #13

-Inner City Surfers in the First 100
+Inner City Surfers In the 100 daily videos

 Mikey toured with The Surfers for over 10 years and still counts them among his closest friends.
 The band never achieved much in the way of commercial success but they had a devoted following across Canada and the U.S. and were crowd favourites wherever they played.
 Mikey has some truly incredible stories about their escapades, about the people they met, the places they travelled, and the crazy things that happen when four musicians live together on the road for months at a time.
 None of those stories are really mine to tell, and there are undoubtedly many I’ve never heard (for good reason!) but I do have a very special love for the Surfers.